 Comprehensive primary care services include, but are not limited to the following:

-These doctors (family practitioners) are widely skilled with training in the care of patients at every stage of life, from birth through childhood, adulthood and old age.
-In residency, a family practitioner receives training on caring for the whole family, including pediatrics and OB/Gyn care.
+These family care doctors are widely skilled with training in the care of patients at every stage of life, from birth through childhood, adulthood and old age.
+In residency, a family practitioner receives training on caring for the whole family, including pediatrics and OB/GYN care.
 A family practitioner may be right for you if you are looking for a doctor for yourself and your children, or one who can transition your teen from his/her pediatrician to an adult primary care provider.

 A registered nurse with advanced academic and clinical education and experience in the care of the sick and in diagnosis, treatment and management of common and chronic illnesses.
 They can diagnose and treat medical conditions, administer vaccinations and prescribe medications.
 NPs offer a holistic and wellness orientation that emphasizes health education, risk identification and reduction and preventive care through lifestyle modification.